The final phase of the M&A lifecycle involves executing the Sale & Purchase Agreement and undertaking the challenge of integration.

 Before the close process, financing considerations have long taken place, having been explored in strategy creation.
 Nonetheless, it is not unusual for a buyer to try to “Re-trade” the deal in the days immediately before the closing.
 The momentum of the deal is often used to extract concessions from the seller when the purchasing party is sophisticated and aggressive.
 If the seller has pre-announced the transaction to employees, customers, and or suppliers, this last-minute negotiating is the most difficult to resist.
 Expect surprises in the run up to the closing.

-There are a variety of ways that buyers can successfully finance a transaction.
+There are a variety of ways that buyers can successfully finance a transaction, and a CFO will usually have a large say in finding the way that makes the most sense.
 Large, sophisticated buyer will have many options to secure financing including out of their own cash balances or unused credit lines.
 This lowers the risk of a “broken deal” for the seller and having to go back out to market to re-sell the company.
 Deals that don’t close are often viewed as “suspicious” or “problematic” in the next round and values almost always go down in a second-round offering.
 Whenever possible avoid financing contingencies.
 As a seller wait for the buyer to “show me the money” before allowing your stakeholders to know a transaction is likely.

 Most buyer will use a combination of the below methods & capital sources to cover the purchase price: